ShashurynVitalii/csdt-shashurynvitalii-2122/README.md

 ## Instalation and run

-In order to run the game you firstly will need to install [Python](https://www.python.org/downloads/)\
+In order to run the game you firstly will need to install [Python](https://www.python.org/downloads/).
 Project was build on Python 3.9, so you can just use the same.
-Also while installing Python make sure\
-that you checked boxes with **pip** instalation and addition Python to PATH.
-After that go to SeaBattleGame\
+Also while installing Python make sure that you checked boxes with **pip** instalation and addition Python to PATH.
+After that go to SeaBattleGame directory.
-directory.
 There you will see two important files:
 ```
 Pipfile
 Pipfile.lock
 ```
 Those two files contain all info about needed packages and dependencies.
-In order to use them first install\
-**pipenv** with `pip install pipenv` command, after that you need to use the following commands:
+In order to use them first install **pipenv** with `pip install pipenv` command, after that you need to use the following commands:
 ```
 pipenv shell
 pipenv install
 ```
-Those two commands will create a virtual environment to work with (very common practice in Python projects,\
-also you will need to run it every time you restart your terminal), and then install all packages and\
-dependencies listed in Pipfile and Pipfile.lock\
+Those two commands will create a virtual environment to work with (very common practice in Python projects, also you will need to run it every time you restart your terminal), and then install all packages and dependencies listed in Pipfile and Pipfile.lock

 After all that use the following command in order to run the game:
 ```
 python controller.py
 ```
 ###### Tests
 To run tests manually in SeaBattleGame folder run next command: `python -m unittest discover -v`.
-Test automation\
-was performed with **pre-commit** package, which uses git hooks.
-There is one custom hook to run tests, and several\
-other hooks for code formatting (black, end-of-file-fixer, trailing-whitespace)
+Test automation was performed with **pre-commit** package, which uses git hooks.
+There is one custom hook to run tests, and several other hooks for code formatting (black, end-of-file-fixer, trailing-whitespace)

 ###### Version